 8. Plan your meals around your fresh root cellaring fruits and veggies first.

 You’ve canned peaches, and apple sauce, dried veggies, apples and pears, and root cellared carrots and squash.
 Save the dried fruits and veggies for later in the season.
-They will last the longest of your stored food.
+They will last the longest of your stored food, especially in airtight sealed containers with a lid.
+Just keep plastic buckets off of cement floors.
 Canned fruit and vegetables should last a year or more.
 Jams and pickles will last longer.
 Use the cold storage food first.

 How long will fruits and vegetables in root cellaring?